Demagogue: Lying

-When one lie doesn't work, the demagogue quickly moves on to more lies.
-Joe McCarthy first claimed to have "here in my hand" a list of 205 members of the Communist Party working in the State Department.
-Soon this became 57 "card-carrying Communists".
-When pressed to provide their names, McCarthy then said that while the records are not available to him, he knew "absolutely" that "approximately" 300 Communists were certified to the Secretary of State for discharge but only "approximately" 80 were actually discharged.
-When called on that bluff, he said that he had a list of 81, which he would use in the following weeks.
-McCarthy never turned up even one Communist in the State Department.
+If one lie does not work, a demagogue often adds more lies.
+Joseph McCarthy claimed to have a list of 205 members of the Communist Party working in the State Department.
+Then, he announced there were 57 "card-carrying Communists".
+When pressed for names, McCarthy said that records were not available to him, but he knew "absolutely" that "approximately" 300 Communists were certified to the Secretary of State for discharge but "approximately" 80 were actually discharged.
+McCarthy never found a Communist in the State Department.